 Google Chrome doesn’t have a translate button, but, but there are many great translation applications that you can use instead.

 Resetting Google Chrome is simple, and you just need to go to the Chrome Settings > Advanced and then select the Reset option.

 Google Chrome is most likely in a different language if you changed the language settings recently.
-Go to Advanced settings in Chrome to change your language.
+This can also occur if the browser thinks you’re in a different country.